-F. PHA NOT A GUARANTOR OF SMOKE FREE ENVIRONMENT: The PHA's adoption of a Smoke-Free Policy does not make the PHA, nor any of its managing agents, the guarantor of Tenant's health, or of the smoke-free condition of Tenant's unit and common areas.
-However, the PHA shall take reasonable steps to enforce the smoke-free terms of its lease, and to make its properties as smoke-free as is reasonably possible.

-PHA will address violations of this policy upon the PHA's actual knowledge of said smoking, or if the PHA has been given written notice of said smoking and said notice can be substantiated.
-PHA may also discover violations of the policy as part of a unit inspection, or other observations by PHA personnel.

-- G. EFFECTS OF BREACH AND RIGHT TO TERMINATE LEASE: Any party who violates the terms and conditions of this Addendum shall be in material breach of the Lease Agreement, and subject to the termination of the Lease by the PHA, in accordance with the procedures set out in the Lease Agreement.
-A material or continuing breach of this Addendum shall be a material breach of the Lease, and grounds for termination of the Lease by the PHA, in accordance with the procedure set out in the procedure set out in the Lease. - H. DISCLAIMER BY HOUSING AUTHORITY: The PHA's adoption of a Smoke-Free Policy does not in any way change the standard of care that the PHA would have to a tenant household to render buildings and premises designated smoke-free any safer, more habitable, or improved, in terms of air quality standards, than any other rental property.
+- F. PHA NOT A GUARANTOR OF SMOKE FREE ENVIRONMENT: The PHA's adoption of a Smoke-Free Policy does not make the PHA, nor any of its managing agents, the guarantor of Tenant's health, or of the smoke-free condition of Tenant's unit and common areas.
+However, the PHA shall take reasonable steps to enforce the smoke-free terms of its lease, and to make its properties as smoke-free as is reasonably possible. - PHA will address violations of this policy upon the PHA's actual knowledge of said smoking, or if the PHA has been given written notice of said smoking and said notice can be substantiated.
+PHA may also discover violations of the policy as part of a unit inspection, or other observations by PHA personnel. - G. EFFECTS OF BREACH AND RIGHT TO TERMINATE LEASE: Any party who violates the terms and conditions of this Addendum shall be in material breach of the Lease Agreement, and subject to the termination of the Lease by the PHA, in accordance with the procedures set out in the Lease Agreement.
+A material or continuing breach of this Addendum shall be a material breach of the Lease, and grounds for termination of the Lease by the PHA, in accordance with the procedure set out in the Lease. - H. DISCLAIMER BY HOUSING AUTHORITY: The PHA's adoption of a Smoke-Free Policy does not in any way change the standard of care that the PHA would have to a tenant household to render buildings and premises designated smoke-free any safer, more habitable, or improved, in terms of air quality standards, than any other rental property.
 PHA specifically disclaims any implied or expressed warranties that the building, common areas or tenant's premises will have any higher or improved air quality standards than any other rental property.
-The PHA cannot and does not warranty or promise that the rental premises or common areas will be free from secondhand smoke.

-Tenant acknowledges that PHA's ability to police, monitor, or enforce the agreements of the Smoke-Free Policy is dependent, in significant part, on voluntary compliance by all tenants and their household members and guests.
-Tenants with respiratory ailments, allergies, or a physical or psychological condition relating to smoke, are put on notice that the PHA does not assume any higher duty of care to enforce the smoke-free lease addendum, than any other PHA obligation under the Lease.

-...ADDENDUM BINDING ON TENANTS: Each tenant must execute this Addendum as a condition of residency in GHURA's residential units.
-Failure of the tenant to execute this
+The PHA cannot and does not warranty or promise that the rental premises or common areas will be free from secondhand smoke. - Tenant acknowledges that PHA's ability to police, monitor, or enforce the agreements of the Smoke-Free Policy is dependent, in significant part, on voluntary compliance by all tenants and their household members and guests.
+Tenants with respiratory ailments, allergies, or a physical or psychological condition relating to smoke, are put on notice that the PHA does not assume any higher duty of care to enforce the smoke-free lease addendum, than any other PHA obligation under the Lease. - I. ADDENDUM BINDING ON TENANTS: Each tenant must execute this Addendum as a condition of residency in GHURA's residential units.
+Failure of the tenant to execute this Addendum does not eliminate or exclude the responsibility of tenants to abide by the Smoke-Free Housing Policy as adopted by the Board of Commissioners on August 12, 2019.